lue-bird/elm-review-documentation-code-snippet/README.md

 ## why?

-  - finding broken examples is confusing and will frustrate users
+Finding broken or incorrect examples in the documentation is confusing and frustrating to new users.

-  - finding examples that show incorrect results is even worse

-  - examples in the documentation quickly get out of sync with your API.
+At the same time, these examples quickly get out of sync with your API.
 Now, how do you find all the places where things changed for your examples?
 The compiler certainly doesn't check them which makes it easy to miss some

 ## possible ideas for the future